 - place four players on the court, same as in previous drill – all at the baselines

-- give a ball to two players – one in the right service court, and one to the left service court on the opposite end
+- give a ball to two players – one in the right service court, and one in the left service court on the opposite end

 - players will serve to the correct service court

-- receiver will let the ball bounce once, then hit it back to the serving side.
+- receiver will let the ball bounce once, then hit it back over the net.

 - NOTE: explain to the receivers that their return can be to any spot on the opposite court.
 Remind them to try to hit returns deep.